abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_3.md

 ```

 ## Conclusion
-In this blog we saw about Fetch API request and response.

-For a full implementation in JavaScript, check out the following [Github Repository](https://github.com/abhirampai/codecrafters-kafka-javascript/blob/master/app/fetch_api_request.js).
+In this blog, we explored the Fetch API request and response handling mechanism.
+For a complete JavaScript implementation, check out the [Github Repository](https://github.com/abhirampai/codecrafters-kafka-javascript/blob/master/app/fetch_api_request.js).